-- (1) Borrowing from NISSAN FINANCE CO., LTD. is related to CMS (Cash Management System).
-The amount of the transactions represents the average balance during the period. - (2) The Company provides guarantees to the borrowings of its subsidiaries.
-In addition, the Company provides keepwell agreements, as a part of guarantees, in order to complement the credits.
+- (1) Borrowings from NISSAN FINANCE CO., LTD. are related to the CMS (Cash Management System).
+The amount of the transactions represents the average balance during the period. - (2) The Company provides guarantees for the borrowings of its subsidiaries.
+In addition, the Company provides keepwell agreements as a part of these guarantees in order to supplement their credit.
+Nissan Motor Acceptance Corporation LLC guarantee amount includes ¥150,000 million of guarantee and Nissan Canada, Inc. guarantee amount includes ¥40,000 million of guarantee.